2024-Creative-Coding-DZ/Interactive-House-Beats/README.md

 * Center Button:
   * Slide the horizontal slider to the center, it will become a button
   * Press button will change the color
+* Music: Dragging a slider will play the music

 ### Screenshot:
 ![](https://github.com/2024-Creative-Coding-DZ/Interactive-House-Beats/blob/main/R.png)